THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 Will strawberries keep longer when kept in a glass jar or treated with a vinegar wash?

-- I researched 2 popular Pinterest Methods for How to Make Strawberries Last Longer in the refrigerator.
+- I researched two popular Pinterest Methods for keeping strawberries for longer in the refrigerator.

 B- Not keep longer in the refrigerator than berries kept in a glass jar but keep longer than berries in their original container.

 I used berries from the same 1-pound clamshell to test the two variables and the control.
 Berries were of varying sizes, and generally the same ripeness.
 Any berries that had begun to spoil, I discarded.

 Berries were simply placed in a glass jar, unwashed, and placed in the coldest part of the refrigerator.